GreenAntTech/JSphere/README.md

 JSphere decouples your application logic from the application's runtime environment, allowing for highly composable and scalable application architecture.

+JSphere Element is a lightweight JavaScript library for building composable, message driven, navigable web interfaces.

 ## Getting Started

 ### Install Deno